 I just realised I completely forgot to mention on here that I had an essay published in a book called What Doesn’t Kill You: Fifteen Stories of Survival, from Unbound.
 The book features a range of essays from the likes of Rory Bremner, Julian Baggini, Cathy Rentzenbrink and many others about issues ranging from depression and eating disorders to alcholism and OCD.

-Continue reading “What doesn’t kill you”Author: A. J. Ashworth
+Continue reading “What doesn’t kill you”A shortlisting

 I’m delighted that a new story of mine has been shortlisted for Short Fiction’s Wild Writing Prize.
 I’ve struggled for years to write stories I was happy with but this one felt like it had potential, and so I’m really happy it’s been recognised in this way in the competition.